jake83741/vnc-lm/README.md

 <details>
 <br>

+- The `num_ctx` parameter is strictly for local models.
-1. Set higher `num_ctx` values when using attachments with large amounts of text.
+- Set higher `num_ctx` values when using attachments with large amounts of text.

 </details>